Walnut oil is another oil in the nut oil family alongside sweet almond oil, macadamia nut oil, kukui nut oil, and hazelnut oil.

 Walnut oil is rich in alpha-linolenic acid, linoleic acid, and oleic acid.
 It’s a nutrient-rich oil to use on hair for achieving silkiness.

-It can be used with hazelnut oil for coloured hair as well.
+It can be used with hazelnut oil for colored hair as well.

 Walnut oil is also edible but is an expensive oil so it doesn’t feature prominently in cooking oils.
 However, it’s an excellent oil to use for salad dressing.